 - Popular dissemination and societal impacts

-After the course, each student will write an essay (report) that will present an overview and discussion of the most important publication outlets (international journals and/or book publishers) that are relevant for the candidate’s PhD research.
-The essay will seek to map important publication outlets in the student’s field of research, and discuss advantages and challenges of different publication strategies that will be followed during the course of the PhD.
+- will seek to map important publication outlets in the student’s field of research, and discuss advantages and challenges of different publication strategies that will be followed during the course of the PhD.

-■Minimum 2000 words, maximum 5000 words.
+- will be between 2000-5000 words.
 Cover page, abstract, illustrations and list of references come in addition.

-■Times New Roman, font size 12, and a line and paragraph spacing of 1.5.
+- will have Times New Roman, font size 12, and a line and paragraph spacing of 1.5.

-■For source references and quotations, please use a style template established for your own discipline.
+- For source references and quotations, please use a style template established for your own discipline.

 Language of examination